ExchangeUnion/xud-docker/README.md

 ## Use local built images

-You could run xud-docker with your local built images.
+You can run xud-docker with your locally built images only:

 ```bash
 git clone https://github.com/ExchangeUnion/xud-docker.git